 are valid for a maximum of a 90-day period for use within the Schengen area.
-This can be either used for an uninterrupted period of 90 days or several periods totaling 90 days.
-The holder is limited to remaining in the Schengen area no longer than 90 days within a 180-day period.
+This can be either used for an uninterrupted period of 90 days or several periods totaling 90 days within a 180-day period.
+You may be exempt from this visa depending on your nationality or situation.